Jake Worth

 My solution is to think hard.

 Then, I sit and force myself to think and write about the problem nonstop for at least thirty minutes.
 No phone, no computer, no breaks.
 I use the mind-map brainstorming technique, but any kind of note-taking tool you like will work.
+You could try the Five Whys.
+I think tool is less important than just sitting down and devoting your attention to the problem.

 Why I Think This Works